zxcodes/zxcodes/README.md

-# Hey there!
-I'm Mohammed Farmaan.
+# Hola!👋🏻 I'm Mohammed Farmaan.
 **A Frontend Web & App Developer from Hyderabad, India.**

 **Explore my repositories to find out the projects that I've worked on, and feel free to check out the code.:octocat::sparkles:**